-As we wrap up an unprecedented 2020 and get ready for the new year, you’re probably thinking about what you want to accomplish in 2021, both personally and politically.
+At this time of the year, you’re probably thinking about some of the goals you want to accomplish, both personally and politically.
 So we’re here to help!
-Keep reading to learn how you can create effective to-do lists for the coming year.
+Keep reading to learn how you can create effective to-do lists.
 Don’t forget to save the template, fill it out and let’s get to work!

 Creating your personal to-do list